Rihards Zariņš: Œuvre

 Zariņš was one of the best-known Latvian graphic artists.
 His first works appeared in the early 1890s on the pages of the then-popular Latvian-language magazine, Austrums (The East), when he was still a student at the Stieglitz art school.
 He dedicated a great amount of time in the study of folk ornamentation, and under his leadership, the state publishers produced a monumental work on Latvian decorative arts.

 During his career, the artist designed many stamps of the Russian Empire, Soviet Russia, Belarusian People’s Republic, and Latvia.
 He is an author of the very first Soviet stamps issued in 1918.

 Zariņš was a prolific artist who produced many book illustrations, engravings and lithographs.
 His oeuvre also contains drawings, water-colour painting, and caricatures.
-Among his works of applied art are the design of the Latvian coat of arms as well as several designs for bank notes issued by the Printing Office, and several coins of the Latvian lats.
+Among his works of applied art are the design of the Latvian coat of arms (with his student Vilhelms Krūmiņš) as well as several designs for bank notes issued by the Printing Office, and several coins of the Latvian lats.